-- NNEC continues to participate in a number of Recommendation #114 working group meetings in order to facilitate the implementation of an alternative facility program that supports students from NNEC, KO, and MLC if and when these students are intoxicated. - NNEC has successfully developed and implemented an alternative facility for students in Thunder Bay who are intoxicated or are suffering from acute mental health issues and/or suicidal ideation, or other crisis. - Since the 2018-2019 school year, this facility has provided a safe space where qualified staff are able to support a wide array of students who were suffering from the aforementioned conditions, which has helped to mitigate potential harm to NNEC students, boarding home parents, and parents during times of crisis. - NNEC continues to contribute to the working group in order to acquire ongoing, predictable and reliable funding to implement a program that supports each of the First Nations groups as we work collaboratively to share resources and offer similar programming to our youth to ensure their safety while they are intoxicated or engaging in other high-risk behaviour.
-The continued operation of this program will be heavily reliant on funding through our 2020-2021 Choose Life Proposal.
+- Through many hours in our working group for this recommendation, NNEC has successfully developed and implemented an alternative facility aptly named "Waakaahikan" (which means "home" in Oji-Cree) for students in Thunder Bay who are intoxicated or are suffering from acute mental health issues and/or suicidal ideation, or other crisis. - Since the 2018-2019 school year, this facility has provided a safe space where qualified staff have been able to support a wide array of students who were suffering from the aforementioned conditions, which has helped to mitigate potential harm to NNEC students, boarding home parents, and parents during times of crisis. - With a return to in-person learning this past year, this program was once again operational and available to NNEC students.
+However, due to a low level of incident rates and staffing challenges, this program was only operated on a needs based basis

-• NNEC continues to assist with the development of a fourth site with the working group which aims to support students that are not within the catchment of the mandate of the First Nations education organizations, though COVID-19 has slowed this initiative down considerably.
+• NNEC continues to assist with the development of a fourth site with the working group which aims to support students that are not within the catchment of the mandate of the First Nations education organizations.
+While the pandemic has slowed this initiative down considerably we continue to look forward to meeting to once again discuss the positive impact this project would have in Thunder Bay